The Low-Altitude Blade in Operation "Absolute Resolve": A Complete Analysis of U.S. Military Helicopters

 The appearance in Venezuela's "Absolute Determination" operation.

-According to a report on the War Zone website dated [Year Month Day], on the night of [Year Month Day], the United States carried out a military operation codenamed "Absolute Resolve" in Caracas, the capital of Venezuela.
-During this operation led by the Joint Special Operations Command, the U.S. Army's 160th Special Operations Aviation Regiment provided critical air support.
-Analysis of open-source imagery, aircraft profiles, and tactical patterns confirmed that the heavy attack helicopters used in the operation to target the military complex at Fort Tiuna in Caracas with cannon and rocket fire were actually the 160th Special Operations Aviation Regiment's MH-6M (Direct Action Penetrator) armed helicopters.
+According to a report on the War Zone website on January 5, 2026, on the night of January 3, 2026, the United States carried out a military operation codenamed "Absolute Resolve" in Caracas, the capital of Venezuela.
+In this operation led by the Joint Special Operations Command, the U.S. Army's 160th Special Operations Aviation Regiment provided critical air support.
+Analysis of open-source imagery, aircraft silhouettes, and tactical patterns confirmed that the heavy attack helicopters used in the operation against the military complex at Fort Tiuna in Caracas, which employed cannon and rocket attacks, were actually MH-60M DAP (Direct Action Penetrator) armed helicopters belonging to the 160th Special Operations Aviation Regiment.
 This raid highlighted their significant value in executing special operations missions.

 - Basic Parameters and Powertrain Configuration